 The better approach:

-// Flexible — consumers implement the interface however they want
+// Flexible — users implement however they want, still get full type checking

 interface System {